casper-network/docs/source/docs/casper/dapp-dev-guide/testing.md

 ### Additional ExecutionRequestBuilder Examples

-The above example only describe the session code to call *donate.wasm*, and the contract installed includes several other entry points.
+The above example only describes the session code to call *donate.wasm*, and the contract installed includes several other entry points.
 You can find the code for other entry points below.

 <details>